-- Drive (of any type), you may need to purchase power and signal cables. - Hard disk, see "Installing additional drives" on page - Diskette, tape, or CD-ROM drive, you may need to remove a bay panel to access the drive after it is installed.
-Bay panels are attached to the front of the system unit cover.
+- Drive (of any type), you may need to purchase power and signal cables. - Hard disk, see "Installing additional drives" on page 77.

-Before removing a bay panel, use the following table to help you determine where to install your drive.
+Use the following table to help you determine where to install your drive.
 You can install a drive in any empty bay in which the drive fits.